Figure 1. Main UI window

 Sign Face Editor View

 The Sign Face editor shows the messages for the selected sign face.
+You can:

 Set or clear message display flags